-This no-cost forest field trip is offered throughout May & June/September & October and runs from 10 am – 2 pm.
+This no-cost forest field trip is offered throughout May & June and runs from 10 am – 2 pm.

 We can accommodate 1 or 2 classes per day.
 In some cases half of the day led by one of our professional educators and the other half by the teacher (teachers are provided activities and equipment to use on-site or can create their own half day curriculum).

 A busing subsidy is also provided to help offset travel costs.

 Explore the living cycle of the forest by studying plants, how they grow and the role of decomposition.
 Students will consider the forest as a natural resource and discover how people connect with local forests.